pacific-hake/hake-assessment/README.md

         models[[N]]$mcmccalcs$flower   - Fishing mortality lower confidence (2.5%)
         models[[N]]$mcmccalcs$fmed     - Fishing mortality median (50%)
         models[[N]]$mcmccalcs$fupper   - Fishing mortality upper confidence (97.5%)

+These are the other variables in the global workspace.
+These can be directly referenced using \Sexpr{} in inline latex code, or in a knitr code chunk:

+    base.model.ind     - Index of the base model as found in the directory. unfished.eq.yr     - Unfished equilibrium year.
+For hake, this is before the start year. start.yr           - Start year for the model. end.yr             - End year for the model. survey.start.yr    - First survey year included in the model. survey.end.yr      - Last survey year included in the model. assess.yr          - The current assessment year.
+    last.assess.yr     - The last year in which an assessment was done. forecast.yrs       - A vector of years to forecast for decision tables (e.g. 2015:2017). catch.levels       - A list of vectors of length equal to the number of years in forcast.yrs. catch.levels.names - A vector of names that describe the catch.levels list elements. data.path          - The absolute path to the data folder, which holds catch and tac tables. models.path        - The absolute path to the models folder, which holds sub-directories for the models which have been run.

 ---